Jump to section:

-The principal investigator and fiscal officers are responsible for ensuring that all disbursements from the account are:
+The principal investigator and fiscal officers are responsible for ensuring that all expenditures from the account are:

-- For the sole benefit and purpose of the account
+- For the benefit and purpose of the account

 - Allowable per the terms of the award

-- Authorized in accordance with University policies, state and federal laws and regulations
+- Authorized in accordance with University policies, state and federal laws and regulations, sponsor terms and conditions

 - Charged to the appropriate object code